ritterchen123/dotfiles/README.md

 #### shell

-This repo contains config for bash, zsh.
+This repo contains config for bash.

 ## my favorite parts.